-- 1. TB Clearance must be documented on a Hawai'i Department of Health approved form that an allopathic, osteopathic, or naturopathic physician, a physician assistant, or an advanced practice registered nurse licensed in Hawai'i has determined the individual to be free of communicable tuberculosis. - 2.
+- TB Clearance must be documented on a Hawai'i Department of Health approved form that a physician, a physician assistant, or an advanced practice registered nurse licensed in Hawai'i has determined the individual to be free of communicable tuberculosis. - 2.
 The date of the TB Clearance must be within 12 months prior to child's first day of preschool and is not required for returning students.